JasperLefever/SamenvattingMDA/3 NoSql/big_data.md

 ## 3.1.2.
 What are big data?

+- Veel verschillende definities -> CONFUSION 🤔

+### Big Data: Just the next hype or reality?

+-> Was altijd veel besproken

+### Definitie van johaneke

+> “Data that is not (consciously) entered by a user but
+> that arise, often spontaneously, as a by-product of
+> other processes and that are (usually) used for purposes
+> for which they were not originally intended”

 ## 3.1.3.
 The origin of big data

+Door internet, sociale media, IoT, ... is er een grote hoeveelheid random data beschikbaar.
+Met verschillende karakteristieken. -> brengt uitdagingen met zich mee.

+> "Der blijft data bijkomen dus moet er altijd vernieuwd worden?
+> de big data van vandaag is niet de big data van morgen"
+>
+> door Lucca

+### IoT

+Internet of Things -> alles is verbonden met het internet. -> sensors, camera's, ... -> extra data -> BIG DATA

 ## 3.1.4.
 The 4 V's of big data